etwynt/Java/example.md

 }
 ```

-- To get a specific review based on ID:
+- To get a specific review based on ID make a request to /reviews

 Enter the ID